 - Court Supervision: Even if this is an adult’s first time in trouble with the law, Illinois law strictly prohibits court supervision on domestic battery charges for adults.
-However, juveniles charged with domestic battery may be eligible for court supervision.
+However, juveniles charged may be eligible for court supervision.

-- Guns and FOID Cards: Individuals convicted of domestic battery charges cannot own firearms or apply for a FOID card, even if the conviction was only for a misdemeanor domestic battery charge.
+- Guns and FOID Cards: Individuals convicted of domestic battery charges cannot own firearms or apply for a FOID card, even if the conviction was only for a misdemeanor charge.

 - Victims: Contrary to popular belief, domestic battery charges can be brought against an individual that is not married to the battered victim.
-In fact, an individual can be arrested for domestic battery if the victim is a sibling, parent, roommate, or step-child.
+In fact, an individual can be arrested if the victim is a sibling, parent, roommate, or step-child.

 - Contact with Alleged Victim: Individuals arrested on domestic battery charges cannot contact an alleged victim.
 If the arrested individual bonds out of jail, there will likely be conditions on the bond papers stating that contact with the alleged victim is prohibited.
 Violation is considered a Class A misdemeanor.

 - Dropping and Pressing Charges: Alleged victims cannot “press” or “drop” charges brought against an individual.
 After a police report is generated and an arrest is made, the local States Attorneys Office reviews the report and makes a charging decision.